-To prevent extinction of Vetericaris chaceorum, the current distribution of the species needs to be identified and occupied anchialine pool complexes need to be protected from threats, including invasive species (Table 3).
+To prevent extinction of Vetericaris chaceorum, the current distribution of the species needs to be identified, stablilized, and protected from threats to the species' immediate survival.
 The feasibility of captive breeding to support translocations needs to be determined.
-Systematic surveys of anchialine pool complexes for existing populations should be conducted to ensure that any unknown populations are protected.
-All threats in the immediate vicinity of each anchialine pool complex must be managed.
-This will require developing and implementing management plans and survey protocols.
+Systematic surveys of anchialine pool complexes should be conducted to ensure that any unknown populations are identified and subsequently protected.
+All threats in the immediate vicinity of each occupied anchialine pool complex must be managed.
+This will require developing and implementing surveys, monitoring, and management plans to identify all populations, their distribution, and threats.
 Unlike the other species covered in this plan, recovery of Vetericaris chaceorum will be based on the species' presence within anchialine pool complexes; presence will be a surrogate for resilient and self-sustaining populations.
+Anchialine pool complexes must show evidence of sustained species presence as a measure of success.